mcgilldinglab/scSemiProfiler/README.md

                             stored in obs.['sample_ids'].
 Gene symbols should be stored in var.index.
 Values should either be raw read counts or normalized expression.
+    --name Name
+                            Project name.

 optional arguments:
     -h, --help              Show this help message and exit.

+    --normed Normed
+                            Whether the library size normalization has already been done (Default: no)

     --geneselection GeneSelection
                             Whether to perform highly variable gene selection: